Bagoum/localization-utils/README.md

 # Extra Configuration

-If the columns of your spreadsheet are structured differently, or you need more languages, then change LocalizationExecutor/CSV/StructureGameStrings.csv to have the correct structure (F# uses the CSV to provide type information), replicate the languages in the `Row` class and the `toLocales` function in LocalizationCodeGen.fs, and make sure your LGenCtx has an entry in `locales` for every language you are using.
+If the columns of your spreadsheet are structured differently, or you need more languages, you can set up a custom CSVProvider type and override `loadRows` and `locales` in `LGenCtx`.
+See `LocalizerPolyglot.fs` for an example on how to use a custom spreadsheet structure.

 The string function parser is defined in LocalizationParser.fs using FParsec.